Jun-depo/App-contact-info/Readme.md

-If you have anything question or problem about my apps, please contact me at [mambo237@yahoo.com](mailto:mambo237@yahoo.com).
+If you have anything question or problem about PDFDarkTheme apps, please contact me at [mambo237@yahoo.com](mailto:mambo237@yahoo.com).
 Please provide me the following info:

-(1) The name of the app.
+(1) Put the name of the app in the email title like "PDFDarkTheme support".

-(2) the detail description of the problem.
+(2) The detail description of the problem or question.

 I will contact you as soon as possible.